Ladybird Books

-Ladybird Books is a London-based publishing company, trading as a stand-alone imprint within the Penguin Group of companies.
+Ladybird Books are a London-based publishing company, trading as a stand-alone imprint within the Penguin Group of companies.
 The Ladybird imprint publishes mass-market children's books.

 It is an imprint of Penguin Random House, a subsidiary of German media conglomerate Bertelsmann.

 History

 The company traces its origins to 1867, when Henry Wills opened a bookshop in Loughborough, Leicestershire.
 Within a decade he progressed to printing and publishing guidebooks and street directories.
 He was joined by William Hepworth in 1904, and the company traded as Wills & Hepworth.

 By August 1914, Wills & Hepworth had published their first children's books, under the Ladybird imprint.
 From the beginning, the company was identified by a ladybird logo, at first with open wings, but eventually changed to the more familiar closed-wing ladybird in the late 1950s.
 The ladybird logo has since undergone several redesigns, the latest of which was launched in 2006.

 Wills & Hepworth began trading as Ladybird Books in 1971 as a direct result of the brand recognition that their imprint had achieved in Britain.
 In the 1960s and 1970s the company's Key Words Reading Scheme (launched in 1964) was heavily used by British primary schools, using a reduced vocabulary to help children learn to read.
 This series of 36 small-format hardback books presented stereotyped models of British family life: the innocence of Peter and Jane at play, Mum the housewife, and Dad the breadwinner.
 Many of the illustrations in this series were by Harry Wingfield, John Berry, Martin Aitchison, Frank Hampson and Charles Tunnicliffe.

 In the 1960s, Ladybird produced the Learnabout series of non-fiction (informational) books, some of which were used by adults as well as children.

 An independent company for much of its life, Ladybird Books became part of the Pearson Group in 1972.
 However, falling demand in the late 1990s led Pearson to fully merge Ladybird into its Penguin Books subsidiary in 1998, joining other established names in British children's books such as Puffin Books, Dorling Kindersley and Frederick Warne.
 The Ladybird offices and printing factory in Loughborough closed the same year, and much of the company's archive of historic artwork was transferred to public collections.

 In November 2014, Ladybird signed up to the Let Books Be Books campaign and announced that it was "committed" to avoiding labelling books as "for girls" or "for boys" and would be removing such gender labelling in reprinted copies.
 The publisher added: "Out of literally hundreds of titles currently in print, we actually only have six titles with this kind of titling".
 Its parent company, Penguin Random House Children's division, would also be following suit.

 Imprints of Ladybird Books included Balloon, Paperbird, Sunbird, and Disney.